You may have donated your own blood to help medical patients in need of blood transfusions, but dogs sometimes need to get blood transfusions, too.

 Most donors make donations every two months or so and usually don’t donate more than six times per year.

 If you and your dog make the decision to donate blood, you should know that you are saving lives.
-Veterinarians often desperately need donations, and canine blood has a shelf life of only 30 to 40 days.
+Vets often desperately need donations, and canine blood has a shelf life of only 30 to 40 days.

 One 250 ml donation can save a 30 to 40 pound dog’s life depending on the condition being treated.
 Small dogs obviously require less blood during transfusions while larger dogs need more.